kubevirt/community/design-proposals/generalize-virt-stack/gen-virt-stack.md

 ## Goals

 KubeVirt should be able to offer a choice to its users over which libvirt hypervisor-driver they want to use to create their VMI.
-The aim is to remove any hard-coded dependency of KubeVirt on qemu-kvm and have it interact solely with libvirt.
+The aim is to remove any hard-coded dependency of KubeVirt on qemu-kvm and have it interact solely with libvirt, while still being able to provide the same functionality for qemu-kvm based VMIs.

+Additionally, this design proposal intends to provide developers of other hypervisors with a flexible way of onboarding their own hypervisor to KubeVirt.

 ## Non Goals

-Support all features available in KubeVirt in all libvirt hypervisor drivers.
-As libvirt makes progress in bringing feature parity among its hypervisor drivers, KubeVirt will also enable more features in the evolving hypervisor drivers.
+Support all libvirt hypervisor-drivers in KubeVirt.
+As the developers of hypervisor `H` make its libvirt hypervisor-driver stable, they would add functionality to KubeVirt so that it can leverage hypervisor `H` to create VMIs.

 ## Definition of Users